Summer Sessions 2021 Course Syllabus

 Upon successful completion of this course, students will:

-Demonstrate knowledge of individual and collaborative research processes.
+1. Demonstrate knowledge of individual and collaborative writing processes.
+(PSLO Alpha, 1) Measured by pre-test /post-test, essay rubric.

-Analyze, interpret, and evaluate a variety of texts for the ethical and logical uses of evidence.
+3. Analyze, interpret, and evaluate a variety of texts for the ethiical and logical uses of evidence.
+(PSLO 1 & 2) Meaured by essay rubric.

-Write in a style that clearly communicates meaning, builds credibility, and inspires belief or action.
+4. Write in a style that clearly communicates meaning, builds credibility, and inspires belief and action.

-Apply the conventions of style manuals for specific academic disciplines (e.g., APA, CMS, MLA, etc.)
+5. Apply the conventions of style manuals for specific academic disciplines (e.g., MLA writing style).
+(PSLO 2) Measured by essay rubric.

 * Communication skills: Students will demonstrate effective written, oral and visual communication.